What Is a Thread Lift?

 In performing a thread lift, there is a specific technique to be used that is technical as much as it is intuitive and an art form.

-And so, it is imperative to select a practitioner who is well-educated in cosmetic procedures-especially, the one of choice here being the thread lift-and have ample experience in performing them.
+And so, it is imperative to select a practitioner who is well-educated in cosmetic procedures-especially, the one of choice here being the thread lift-and has ample experience in performing them.

 If the office where one plans to get their thread lift done is a busy one, it is more likely that the practitioner performing the procedure is well practiced in the art and skill of thread lifting.